scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 ## forest.jpg -Steganography Challenge 40 pts

-With my first challenge out of the way I wanted to pick something foreign and weird so that I could learn even more from this class, so I picked medium-ish challenge from the stego category.
-When downloaded and unzipped I was presented with a picture of a forest and nothing else.
+With my first challenge out of the way I wanted to pick something foreign and weird so that I could learn even more from this class; So I picked medium-ish challenge from the stego category.
+When downloaded and unzipped it, I was presented with a picture of a forest and nothing else.

 ![cheat sheet](images/oforest.jpg)

-I know that Steganography is the encoding of messages in songs, images ,videos etc so my first train of thought was to try and see if I can find anything hidden amongst the trees.
-Lo and behold there are some very hard to read characters hidden in the upper left of the image.
+I know that Steganography is the encoding of messages in songs, images ,videos etc so my first instrinct was to try and see if I can find anything hidden amongst the trees.
+Lo and behold, there are some very hard to read characters hidden in the upper left of the image.
 Then I used windows default photo manipulation to make the hidden text more readable, resulting in the monstrosity below :

 ![cheat sheet](images/forest.jpg)